Learning Contextually-Adaptive Rewards via Calibrated Features

 \subsection{Preference analysis}

 Each participant provided a short free-response description of their contextual preference prior to responding to contextual feature queries (see prompt in Fig.~\ref{fig:user-prompt}).
 Therefore, we collected 12 short free-response answers regarding contextual preferences for each of the two test features.
 A single reviewer manually reviewed the responses and conservatively grouped them based on the level of specificity provided (Tables~\ref{tab:user-pref-human}\&~\ref{tab:user-pref-stove}).
 Responses describing contextual preferences in general, high-level terms without specific details were grouped together, while responses including concrete details were grouped separately unless the details matched exactly.
 This inductive grouping was intended to get a preliminary understanding of preference diversity.
-We found 6 users shared a general preference for the human distance feature, with 2 users sharing a similar variant and 4 users holding unique variants.
-For the stove distance feature, we found 7 users shared a general preference, and the remaining 5 users described individual variations.
+We found 6 users shared a general preference for the \textit{human} feature, with 2 users sharing a similar variant and 4 users holding unique variants.
+For the \textit{stove} feature, we found 7 users shared a general preference, and the remaining 5 users described individual variations.

-In Fig~\ref{fig:participant-learned-2} we give another example similar to Fig~\ref{fig:participant-learned}, where we demonstrate how learned calibrated features differ for users with different preferences.
-The main difference in this example is the context in which the stove is off -- while for one user the feature is equally respected in all states when the stove is off, the other user still desires the robot to stay away from directly above the stove, even when it is off.
+In Fig.~\ref{fig:participant-learned-2} we give another example similar to Fig.~\ref{fig:participant-learned}, where we demonstrate how learned calibrated features differ for users with different preferences.
+The main difference in this example is the context in which the stove is off--while for one user the feature is equally respected in all states when the stove is off, the other user still desires the robot to stay away from directly above the stove.